Customer Service

 • How do I contact the customer service team?

-For Hip Pocket Workwear & Safety store contact details please use the store finder below:
+For contact details, please refer to your sales invoice or use the store finder below:

 Terms & Conditions